MicrosoftDocs/well-architected/well-architected/security/establish-baseline.md

 - **Set guardrails**.
 Where possible, your baseline criteria must have guardrails.
 Guardrails enforce required security configurations, technologies, and operations, based on internal factors and external factors.
 Internal factors include business requirements, risks, and asset evaluation.
 External factors include benchmarks, regulatory standards, and threat environment.
 Guardrails help minimize the risk of inadvertent oversight and punitive fines for noncompliance.

-Explore custom Azure Policies or use built-in initiatives like CIS benchmarks or Azure Security Benchmark to enforce security configurations and compliance requirements.
+Explore Azure Policy for custom options or use built-in initiatives like CIS benchmarks or Azure Security Benchmark to enforce security configurations and compliance requirements.
 Consider creating Azure Policies and initiatives out of baselines.

 ### Evaluate the baseline regularly